purushottam55/Ansible-usecase-automation/README.md

 # Ansible-usecase-automation
-It's the project using ansible to automate the workload on running vm's in ubuntu and centos
+This repository contains Ansible playbooks and scripts to automate the workload on running VMs in Ubuntu and CentOS environments.
+The automation includes installing Apache Tomcat, monitoring system workload, and more.

 User Story :